 Spring horse showers

-It’s been rather toasty in east Tennessee this past week.
-We hit almost 90 degrees Sunday.
-I notice our horses are shedding like a polar bear in Miami so we decided to give them a good brushing, followed by a cool shower.
 Now we brush our horses in the winter but I have to admit, we haven’t showered them since the weather turned cold.
 We don’t have the luxury of a shower stall, I didn’t think the horses would stand still for a 30 degree soaking and we simply didn’t want to get wet ourselves when it was that cold outside.
 But yesterday was warm (hot?) so one at a time, we harnessed both horses and led them onto our grassy green lawn.
-Let me tell you, they were more than wiling to come along.
+Let me tell you, they were more than willing to come along.
 Poor things.
 They stare at our beautiful green lawn, full of yummy fescue and clover while standing in the dry dirt of our still-desolate pasture, eating old hay.
 Any chance to get to that yummy green grass is taken.
 Moonshine is patient with me as I put on her halter.
-I let her eat a couple of mouthfulls of grass before introducing the hose.
+I let her eat a couple of mouthfuls of grass before introducing the hose.
 What I do is use a nozzle with lots of holes in it so the water comes out in a gentle rain-like pattern, instead of a full-force, high pressure pattern.
 I turn the hose on slowly, let her get used to the sound, let her smell the nozzle and then gently introduce the water to her legs and then back.
 After a few minutes, she seems to forget about it and I’m free to soak her good.
 Months of dirt came running off.
 She sure looks purdy now.
 Mikki even combed her mane and tail.
-I then took her for a drying walk, brushed her again and let her back into the pasture where later she rolled in dirt to get rid of that yucky clean feeling.
+I then took her for a drying walk, brushed her again and let her back into the pasture where later she rolled in dirt to get rid of that yucky clean feeling. 🙂 Valentine was next.
+He also didn’t seem to mind and also later rolled in dirt.
+Oh well, at least they were clean for a few minutes!

 By the way, some people call it a “horse bath” but to me “bath” refers to dunking in a tub.
 Our horses are too big for a tub.